erikkugel/ntpplot/README.md

 contribution to pool.ntp.org) will benefit from a little transperency.

 ### How does this work?
-The concept is simple and strives to levrage existing components:
+The concept is simple and strives to leverage existing components:
 - A configuration file that sets up statistics output for NTP is included with `includefile` in `ntp.conf`.
 - A [Gnuplot](http://www.gnuplot.info/) script that generates the plots is configured with cron to run